-Former Minister of Foreign Affairs of Egypt and former Secretary-General of the League of Arab States
+Former Minister of Foreign Affairs of Egypt and former Secretary-General of the League of Arab States religious extremism.
+He stressed the significance of the UNAOC's agenda in addressing these challenges and called for international cooperation and understanding.

 Mr. Moussa advocated for a viable State of Palestine and urged cooperation from all institutions, religions, and nations, including Israel, to achieve lasting peace in the Middle East.
 He concluded by saluting the efforts of High Representative Moratinos and encouraging continued dedication to achieving peace.